mtulio/kb/howto/ansible.md

 pip3 install -r requirements
 ```

-### Docker
+### Container

-To use ansible in a docker, just use the same strategy of python virtual environment but in jail of container.
+To use ansible in a container, just use the same strategy of python virtual environment isolated.

 There is two ways:
-- install dependencies directly on Dockerfile, OR
+- install dependencies directly on `Dockerfile`, OR
-- create a requirements.txt file with it's dependencies (likely recommended)
+- create a `requirements.txt` file with it's dependencies (highly recommended)

-1. Create Dockerfile
+1. Create `Dockerfile`

-Create Dockerfile with requirements.txt file:
+a) Create `Dockerfile` with `requirements.txt` file:
 ```Dockerfile
 FROM centos:latest
 WORKDIR /ansible